 When using a brush to apply paint to pebbledash a dabbing or stippling motion will probably be required to ensure all the nooks and crannies receive a covering of the paint.
-If using a roller, a “long pile” roller will be essential to ensuring the textured surface gets a good and even covering of paint.
+If using a roller, a “long pile” roller will be essential to ensuring the textured surface gets a good and even coverage of paint.
 If the walls of the property to be painted are particularly high, scaffolding may be required as the dabbing/stippling motion required would be quite difficult and potentially dangerous when several feet above the ground on a ladder.

 If using these methods to paint pebbledash it is likely that some areas of the pebbledash will receive a thick layer of paint while some other hard to reach areas between the stones will receive a very light covering.
-Several coats may therefore be required to achieve an even application of paint.
+Several coats may, therefore, be required to achieve an even application of paint.

 There are other options to consider if you are thinking about painting a pebbledash property:

-Wall Coating on Pebbledash
+Long Life Wall Coating on Pebbledash

 - Spray application ideal for pebbledash – gives excellent coverage and an attractive finish